Chapter 19: The Tragedy at Ong Thanh 062025

 enough.
 That entire tragedy can be laid at Westmoreland's doorstep.
 He

 owns it.
-Although it would require an entire book to explain that, let
+Although it would require a whole book to explain that, let it

 been initiated by him in the first place, many of the tragic events in